ratta2ii/movie_night_app/README.md

 3. $ cd movie_night_app (Navigate to the project directory)
 4. $ npm install
 5. $ npm run start

-## **Features**

-* Once a user has filled out the reservation form, their cartList will be added to email and sent to the company owner.
-* Stateful components using Redux
-* CRUD functionality surrounding a users cartList
-* Fully responsive on all viewport sizes, including mobile
-* Collapsible navbar (sidebar) for smaller screens
-* Sidebar active when a user clicks the hamburger icon

 ## **Technologies Used**